ioquatix/parallel-merge-sort/README.md

 ## Author's Benchmarks

-These benchmarks were performed on a Intel Core i7 2.3Ghz with 16GB main memory and a solid state disk.
+These benchmarks were performed on a Intel Core i7 2.3Ghz, 4 cores = 8 hyper-threads, with 16GB main memory and a solid state disk.

 Sorting using builtin `std::sort`: